mlubej/hehormeh/README.md

 # HehOrMeh

-Welcome to the HehOrMeh page!
+Welcome to the HehOrMeh!
+A ~simple~ Flask app for a meme night with your friends.

+## Setup
+1. decide on categories
+2. have fun

 ## Installation